 Each year we support skill development for people working in community media via the National Training Project which promotes a positive learning culture, while addressing skills shortages and gaps in community broadcasting.
 It has a specific focus on regional and remote areas, addressing the particular needs of ethnic, Indigenous and Radio for the Print Handicapped (RPH) broadcasters.

-In the past year, the CBF funded training at 270 stations and community media organisations around Australia, including:
+In the past year, the CBF funded training to over 2000 community media volunteers and paid staff in 295 community media organisations around Australia.
+This included:

 - 82 pathways courses in broadcasting and leadership skills

-A new Leadership and Enterprise Training program was also established to improve business, leadership, management and social enterprise skills for community media volunteers and paid workers.
-In 2019/20 the program included:
+The Leadership and Enterprise Training program was established in 2019/20 to improve business, leadership, management and social enterprise skills for community media volunteers and paid workers.
+In 2020/21 the program:

-- creating 308 new leadership and enterprise training places for 84 community media organisations
+- created 1218 new leadership and enterprise training places for 220 community media organisations

-- delivering the THINK BIG Online Learning & Mentoring 12-week course and TAKE IT ON series of professional development workshops to 227
+- delivered the THINK BIG Online Learning & Mentoring 12-week course and TAKE IT ON series of professional development workshops to 242

 - expanded delivery partnerships to include Urban Village Media, Griffith University, First Nations Media Australia, Goolarri Media, National Ethnic & Multiculutural Broadcasters’ Council, and Vision Australia.